- Chazen Global Study Tours

 How to Apply

-For students interested in participating in these courses, they will be open during fall bidding in July.
+For students interested in participating in these courses, they will be open during spring bidding in November.